-where X{nm} is the total value of shipments of goods from origin n to destination m.
-We measure shipments as a share of total shipments: $\sum{n} \sum{m} X{nm} = 1$.
-Thus, X{nm} is the probability that a shipment of goods has origin n and destination m.
+where $X{nm}$ is the total value of shipments of goods from origin n to destination m.
+We measure shipments as a share of total shipments: $\sum{n}\sum{m}X{nm}=1$ .
+Thus, $X{nm}$ is the probability that a shipment of goods has origin n and destination m.

-Figure 2 shows a heat map of the matrix of bilateral trade.
+Fig. 2 shows a heat map of the matrix of bilateral trade.
 We refer to the entries in the main diagonal as home trade because they record trade within regions.
-Despite being a small set of entries (269 out of 72.361), each of them contains a lot of trade.
-Adding them, we find that home trade constitutes 40 percent of all European regional trade.
+Despite being a small set of entries (269 out of 72,361), each of them contains a lot of trade.
+Adding them, we find that home trade constitutes 40% of all European regional trade.
 We refer to the off-diagonal entries such that origin and destination regions are in the same country as country trade.
-Since regions within a country have been listed together, these entries can be identified in Figure 2 as the squares centered around the diagonal (without including the latter).
+Since regions within a country have been listed together, these entries can be identified in Fig. 2 as the squares centered around the diagonal (without including the latter).
 Larger squares refer to countries with more regions, such as Germany or France.
 Smaller squares refer to countries with fewer regions such as Portugal or Ireland.
 Country trade entries tend to contain less trade than home trade entries.
-But there are many more country trade entries (4,958 out of 72,361) and, adding them, we find that country trade constitutes about 41 percent of all European regional trade.
-Finally, we refer to the remaining off-diagonal entries as foreign trade.
-We can identify these entries in Figure 2 as the off-diagonal entries outside the squares.
-Though most of the entries are foreign trade (67,134 out of 72,361), each of them contains little trade.
-This is why adding them we find that foreign trade constitutes only 19 percent of all European regional trade.
-There is therefore a strong bias towards home and country trade in our data.
+But there are many more